 A Mirror experience de-stigmatises otherness and functions as an antidote to politics of estrangement founded on difference.
 Engaging with the artwork dissolves boundaries of language, religion, politics, ethnicity, age, gender, socio-economic status and personal sovereignty.
 Participants and observers subliminally discover that in important respects we are all “the other person” to one another.

-Cinematographer Gerry McCulloch and Social Sculptor Betsy McCall have teamed up to create a portrait space that subtly foregrounds the innermost states of sitters; a space in which we can locate ourselves in the infinite diversity of others and locate others in the infinite diversity of ourselves.
+Cinematographer Gerry McCulloch and Social Sculptor Suiko McCall have teamed up to create a portrait space that subtly foregrounds the innermost states of sitters; a space in which we can locate ourselves in the infinite diversity of others and locate others in the infinite diversity of ourselves.

 These cinema-quality slow-motion portraits are filmed while the subject is holding eye contact with a stranger.